saleshunt/ask-maia-mcp/README.md

 # Ask Maia MCP Server

-> Query and understand Maia's meeting automation database - meetings, AI categorizations, generated emails, and more.
+> Query and modify Maia's meeting automation database - meetings, AI categorizations, generated emails, and more.

-An MCP (Model Context Protocol) server optimized for querying Maia's Supabase database.
-This server provides specialized tools for understanding meetings, AI-generated content, participant tracking, and workflow analytics.
+An MCP (Model Context Protocol) server optimized for interacting with Maia's Supabase database.
+This server provides specialized tools for understanding meetings, AI-generated content, participant tracking, workflow analytics, and safe data modification with built-in confirmation safeguards.

 ## 🎯 What is Maia?